eth1cal-ai/eth1cal-ai/README.md

 ### About Me

 📚 &nbsp;I'm a third-year student at the University of Michigan.
+👩🏻‍💻 &nbsp;I work as a Web Developer for The Michigan Daily.
 ❤️‍🔥 &nbsp;I'm passionate about public interest and healthcare tech.
 🌱 &nbsp;I’m currently learning about front-end web dev using Svelte and React.